jphaugla/Redis-Digital-Banking-redisson/README.md

   * getCustomerPhones.sh - gets phone numbers  for customer ids starting from 100001 for the desired range - this is used for generating read load
   * getByCustID.sh - retrieve transactions for customer
   * getByEmail.sh - retrieve customer record using email address
-  * getByMerchant.sh (currently not implemented) - find all transactions for an account from one merchant for date range
-  * getByMerchantCategory.sh (currently not implemented) - find all transactions for an account from merchant category for date range
-  * getByNamePhone.sh (currently not implemented) - get customers by phone and full name.
   * getByPhone.sh - get customers by phone only
-  * getByStateCity.sh (currently not implemented)  - get customers by city and state
-  * getByZipLastname.sh - (currently not implemented) get customers by zipcode and lastname.
-  * getReturns.sh (currently not implemented)  - get returned transactions count by reason code
-  * getTags.sh (currently not implemented) - get all tags on an account
-  * getTaggedAccountTransactions.sh (currently not implemented) - find transactions for an account with a particular tag
   * getTransaction.sh - get one transaction by its transaction ID
-  * getTransactionStatus.sh (currently not implemented) - see count of transactions by account status of PENDING, AUTHORIZED, SETTLED
   * loop.sh - used to load testing to keep infinite loop running.  pass parameter of script to run
   * putCustomer.sh - put a set of json customer records
   * saveAccount.sh - save a sample account